MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 ## Setting up permissions in the consumer account

-Login into the consumer account and setup LakeFormation base settings:
+Login into the consumer account and setup Lake Formation base settings:

-1) Setup a LakeFormation administrator:
+1) Setup a Lake Formation administrator:

 ```yml
 AWSTemplateFormatVersion: '2010-09-09'